Always be Two Steps Ahead of Your Enemy: Impossibility Results and Lower Bounds

+Now divide the set $V_0$ into $\beta$ disjoint subsets $V_1^1, \dots, V_0^\beta$ of size $\frac{n}{\beta}$ each.
+The adversary's strategy is as follows: For $i \in 1, \dots, \beta$ churn out $V_0^i$ in round $T \cdot i$ and replace it with a set $\tilde{V}^i$ of the same size.
+Thus, the following three statements hold: \begin{enumerate} \item Recall that $\beta$ is a constant.
+Thus, after $\beta \cdot T$ rounds all nodes $V_0$ have been churned out. \item For each node that is churned out in round $t$ a new node is churned in.
+This ensures that the number of nodes in each round is $n$. \item Within a period of length $T$ only one set of size $\frac{n}{\beta} = \alpha n$ is churned out.
+Thus, there always is a subset of size $(1-\alpha)n$ which remains in the system for $T$ rounds. \end{enumerate} Thus, the strategy fulfills all requirements and churns out all nodes from $V_0$ within $O(\log n)$ rounds.
+This was to be shown. \end{proof}

+We now show the impossibility for a $(0,\infty)$-late adversary.
+The idea behind this proof is as follows: Consider a node $v \in V_t$ joining the network in round $t$ via some node $w \in V_t$.
+Then only $w$ and all nodes $w$ communicates with know $v$.
+A $0$-late adversary can immediately detect and churn out these nodes.
+Thus, no node in the entire system knows $v$.
+The result is stated in the following lemma. \begin{lemma} A $(0,\infty)$-late adversary with churn rate $(\alpha n, O(\log n))$ for some $\alpha \in (0,1)$, can disconnect any overlay in $O(\log n)$ rounds. \end{lemma}

-We begin with the $(0,\infty)$-lateness.
-The result is stated in the following lemma. \begin{lemma} A $(0,\infty)$-late adversary with churn rate $(\alpha n, \mathcal{O}(\log n))$ can disconnect any overlay in $\mathcal{O}(\log n)$ rounds. \end{lemma} \begin{proof} Let the execution start at round $0$ and let $V_0$ be the initial set of nodes with $|V_0| := n$.
-Now consider the following strategy: Let a node $v$ join the network in round $0$.
-Further, let a node $w$ join via $v$ in round $2$.
-We will show that wihin $\mathcal{O}(\log^2 n)$ rounds, a $0$-late adversary can separate $w$ from the network.
-Denote $D_2 \subset V_0$ as all node $v$ communicates with in round $2$.
+\begin{proof} Let the execution start at round $0$ and let $V_0$ be the initial set of nodes with $|V_0| := n$.
+Now consider the following strategy: \begin{enumerate} \item Let a node $v$ join the network in round $0$ via any node in $V_0$. \item Further, let a node $w$ join via $v$ in round $2$. \end{enumerate} We will show that within $O(\log n)$ rounds, a $0$-late adversary can separate $w$ from the network.

+Let $D_2 \subset V_0$ be the set of all nodes that $v$ communicates with in round $2$.
+Note that $|D_2| \in O(\log n)$ because we assume that each node can only communicate with a logarithmic number of other nodes in one round.
 As $v$ is the \emph{only} node that knows $w$ in round 2, it holds that $w$ can only be known by nodes from $D' := D_2 \cup \{v\}$ in round $3$.
 On the other hand, $v$ may have sent a set of IDs $D_w \subset V_0$ to $w$ in round $2$.
 These are the only nodes that $w$ knows.

+Since $D'$ is of logarithmic size, there exists an $\alpha \in (0,1)$ such that it is well within the permitted churn size per round.
+Let all nodes in $D'$ be churned out in round $3$, i.e., \emph{before} they can communicate with any more nodes.
+This ensures that $w$'s ID cannot be known to any node in the system.